vectara/vectara-docs/www/docs/common-use-cases/chatbots-grounded-generation/overview.md

 {
   "query": [
     {
-      "query": "Who's the English monarch?",
-      "start": 0,
+      "query": "What is the infinite improbability drive?", "start": 0,
       "numResults": 10,
       "corpusKey": [